Charge-dependent azimuthal correlations from AuAu to UU collisions: Implications on the charge-dependent azimuthal correlations

 One can therefore make the following plausible decomposition of the two types, CME-like and $v_2$-related, contributions to these correlations in the following two-component way:

+where $F_{\a\b}$ are the $v_2$-related background contributions, $H_{\a\b}$ are the CME contributions.
+Note that we have introduced an ``uncertainty factor'' $\k$ in the above, following the approach of the recent STAR analysis published in ~\cite{Adamczyk:2014mzf}.
+While in certain ideal limit $\k$ would be one, there are practical issues such as finite kinematic selections in real experiments that may drive $\k$ to deviate from unity~\cite{Adamczyk:2014mzf}.
+In order to account for such uncertainties, we will vary the factor with four different values $\k=0.5, 1, 1.5$, and $2$ for our subsequent numerical analysis and see how the results change with such choices.
+This shall give a reasonable idea about the impact of such uncertainties.

-where $F_{\a\b}$ are the $v_2$-related background contributions and $H_{\a\b}$ are the CME contributions.
-With such working assumptions, we can then use the STAR AuAu collision data for $\g_{\a\b}, \d_{\a\b}$~\cite{Abelev:2009ac,Abelev:2009ad,Wang:2012qs}, and $v_2$ to extract $F_{\a\b}$ and $H_{\a\b}$ as functions of centrality or multiplicity.
+With such working assumptions, we can then use the STAR AuAu collision data for $\g_{\a\b}, \d_{\a\b}$~\cite{Abelev:2009ac,Abelev:2009ad,Wang:2012qs}, and $v_2$ to extract $F_{\a\b}$ and $H_{\a\b}$ as functions of centrality or multiplicity for a given $\k$.
 The result of such a decomposition is shown in \fig{FH}.
 In the decomposition, we have used $v_2\{\eta\; {\rm sub}\}$~\cite{Adams:2004bi}; using other measurements of $v_2$, like $v_2\{\rm EP\}$, $v_2\{2\}$ gives minor difference in $h$ and $f$ below.
-From the plots one can see that: 1) the flow-related parts, $F_{OS,SS}$ (including their centrality trends) can be reasonably understood as a combination of TMC and LCC, with TMC making the negative contributions to both the $F_{SS}$ and $F_{OS}$ while the LCC making a strong positive contribution to the opposite sign correlations accounting for the difference between $F_{SS}$ and $F_{OS}$; 2) the remaining correlations (that are unrelated to $v_2$) in the $H$ still show charge-dependence and the $H_{SS}$ appears in line with the CME expectation; 3) the $H_{OS}$ for most centrality is positive (which is different from CME expectation), and a plausible explanation of $H_{OS,SS}$ together could be that a charge-independent effect (such as the matter dipole fluctuations pointed out in \cite{Teaney:2010vd}) contributes to both while the CME accounts for the difference between $H_{OS}$ and $H_{SS}$.
+From the plots one can see that: 1) the flow-related parts, $F_{OS,SS}$ (including their centrality trends) can be reasonably understood as a combination of TMC and LCC, with TMC making the negative contributions to both the $F_{SS}$ and $F_{OS}$ while the LCC making a strong positive contribution to the opposite sign correlations accounting for the difference between $F_{SS}$ and $F_{OS}$; 2) the remaining correlations (that are unrelated to $v_2$) in the $H$ still show charge-dependence and the $H_{SS}$ appears in line with the CME expectation; 3) the $H_{OS}$ for most centrality is positive (which would be different from the pattern induced by CME alone), and a plausible explanation of $H_{OS,SS}$ together could be that a charge-independent effect (such as the matter dipole fluctuations pointed out in \cite{Teaney:2010vd}) contributes to both while the CME accounts for the difference between $H_{OS}$ and $H_{SS}$.
+4) the $\k$-dependence of $F_{OS/SS}$ are minor, while $H_{OS/SS}$ appears to be sensitive to the choice of $\k$ values.
+For smaller $\k$, the difference between $H_{OS}$ and $H_{SS}$ becomes more significant.
 Lastly, it is worth emphasizing that a single component assumption with only flow-related contributions would {\it not} work for describing all the data and a CME-like component appears necessary for a full description of full data set.
+Our decomposition analysis results for AuAu collisions are consistent with that in ~\cite{Adamczyk:2014mzf}.

 A useful way to eliminate any charge-independent contributions and focus on the truly charge-dependent correlations is to make a subtraction between SS and OS signals,

 In $\D\g$ and $\D\d$, charge independent sources are then subtracted out.
 Now, from \eqs{gab}{dab}, we can write